nixywex/todo/README.md

 # React-todo

-A list of tasks, with the distribution of tasks into folders, highlighting important tasks, adding descriptions to tasks and other features.
+A list of tasks with the ability to organize tasks into folders, highlight important tasks and add task descriptions and other features.

 ## Used technologies